 Now let’s assume a smart refrigeration system is failing.
 Here is the information organizations would expect to receive from each of these analytic types:

 I believe that the continued advancement of AI in analytics will find its way into the built environment.
-With other industries, such as healthcare or retail, access to data, and the analysis and effective use of the data evolves, leading to groundbreaking innovation.
-AI can be controversial and will need to be carefully and ethically implemented over time in the built environment This is sounding like science fiction, but like most science fiction from years past, it eventually becomes a reality.
+In other industries, such as healthcare or retail, access to data and the analysis and effective use of the data evolves, leading to groundbreaking innovation.
+AI can be controversial and will need to be carefully and ethically implemented over time in the built environment This sounds like science fiction, but like most science fiction from years past, it eventually becomes a reality.